dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Daniele Levi:**
-yeah look I will give you an example of a real use case stamp reuse case we have this law firm that use a Stamper because when they receive documents to be analyzed for example in mergers and acquisitions or or in this kind of operations they take all the documents they receive and they stopped them with with tampering so they have this proof
+yes look I will give you an example of a real use case stamp reuse case we have this law firm that use a Stamper because when they receive documents to be analyzed for example in mergers and acquisitions or in this kind of operations they take all the documents they receive and they stopped them with with tampering so they have this proof